 His Bion scholarship and dedication was impressive, and we have his collected works of Bion as a tribute to his work.
 He was much valued as a teacher and supervisor, both in Britain and abroad.
 It is of some consolation to think of the many students and colleagues who benefitted from their contact and involvement with him.
 He will remain a very vivid presence for so many of us.

-His loss is especially poignant as he had entered a new and happy phase of his life, with a loving partner, Donna, and a new grandson that he was immensely proud of, and a source of great joy and pride for him.
+His loss is especially poignant as he had entered a new and happy phase of his life, with a loving partner, Donna, and a new grandson who a source of great joy and pride for him.

 Michael Feldman, November 2020